StioStudio/stio_studio/README.md

 }

 function for(){
-    //your code
+    // your code
 };
-//just like the normal for loop
+// just like the normal for loop

 function repeat(num times){
-    //your code
+    // your code
 };

 function loop(num time_in_seconds){
-    //your code
+    // your code
 };

-function while(bool boolan){
+function while(bool boolean){
-    //your code
+    // your code
 };

 function forever{
-    //your code
+    // your code
 };

 function setTimeout(num time_in_seconds){
-    //your code
+    // your code
 };

 function setInterval(num time_in_seconds){
-    //your code
+    // your code
 };

 object console = {